denisvr/react-monsters-rolodex/README.md

 # react-monsters-rolodex

-This is a project with goal to understant better concepts about React JS, based on Udemy course, info:
+This is a project with goal to better understant of concepts about React JS, based on Udemy course, info:

 Title: Complete React Developer in 2020 (w/ Redux, Hooks, GraphQL) <br/>
 Instructor: Andrei Neagoie and Yihua Zhang <br/>